-Legally, when a physician, physician assistant (PA) or nurse practitioner (NP) enroll in a Medicare, Medicaid or commercial insurance, they sign an agreement attesting that they will submit accurate claims and are responsible for claims submitted with their provider number.
+Legally, when a physician, physician assistant (PA) or nurse practitioner (NP) enroll in a Medicare, Medicaid or commercial insurance, the practitioner signs an agreement attesting that accurate claims will be submitted.
+The practitioner is responsible for claims submitted under his/her NPI.

 CMS’s E/M guide says,